 Jørgen Ole Bærenholdt (Roskilde University)

-This panel session will interrogate the current state and to date contributions of Nordic tourism geography.
+The organizers invite all interested to a session to interrogate the current state and to date contributions of Nordic tourism geography.
 Tourism studies is by now an established field of research in all the Nordic countries and world-wide.
 Several fields of inquiry have emerged within tourism studies globally and this session will ask what and how Nordic geography scholarship has contributed.
-To facilitate this a panelist have been invited with support from the chairs from each of the Nordic countries.

 Peter Jakobsen, Uppsala University; Erik Jönsson, Uppsala University; Henrik Gutzon Larsen, Lund University.